GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The #acr("HRTF") models how the physical head between the two microphones impacts the recorded signals.
 It can be measured in an anechoic environment @algazi_cipic_2001 @wierstorf_free_2011 or simulated @otani_fast_2006.
 On the other hand, efforts have been made to use more than two microphones.
-Li. @li_estimation_2015 estimate the transfer function from recorded signals and use this information to localize a sound source with a real robotic head.
+Li et al. @li_estimation_2015 estimate the transfer function from recorded signals and use this information to localize a sound source with a real robotic head.
-On the other hand, array processing consists of using several receivers arranged in more complex geometries @alameda-pineda_geometric_2014 @ishi_using_2013.
+On the other hand, array processing involves using several receivers arranged in more complex geometries @alameda-pineda_geometric_2014 @ishi_using_2013.
 They leverage the redundancy of the spatial information across the multiple recorded channels.

 // Deep Learning
-In robotics, Deep Learning methods have also been used to perform #("SSL").
+Deep Learning methods have also been used in robotics to perform #("SSL").
 Nguyen et al. @nguyen_autonomous_2018 have collected a dataset to train a #acr("CNN") for localizing and facing a sound source with a humanoid robot head.

-// Using multi-modal information (audio-visual SSL)
-// -> Not directly related to our topic though
+// TODO: add more examples?

 //--------------------------------------
 // Challenges